nfdi4plants/nfdi4plants.knowledgebase/src/docs/guides/ARC-ServicePlatforms.md

 1. Data exchange between client and platform occurs through the ARC shared via the DataHUB.
 Depending on the phase of the project this involves different data and information.
    (1a) The client primarily describes the investigation's goal and study design, annotates the submitted samples with metadata and adds associated protocols.
 Once available the client receives assayed data and relevant information.
    (1b) The platform team receives relevant sample metadata to run the respective assay and complements the ARC with platform-specific assay metadata, protocols and standard operating procedures (SOPs)
-2. A clone of the ARC is stored locally at the platform (see also [data storage](#data-storage))
+2. A clone of the ARC is stored locally at the platform
 3. From the platform workstation, i.e. a computer attached to your assay device, the generated data can directly be written or transferred to the assay dataset folder of your ARC stored in the file share

-Here's a few tips to streamline your data exchange:
+A few tips to streamline your data exchange:

 - You can [create metadata templates](./../SwateManual/Docs05-Templates.html)
   - to communicate with clients and team members, which metadata is crucial for specific assays